-There are multiple factors affecting your connection speed when using a VPN.
+Multiple factors are affecting your connection speed when using a VPN.
 Among these are hardware, internet service provider, VPN protocol used, VPN server location, and even the encryption level you choose for online access.
 How these elements all work together is very important when it comes to the fastest VPN server locations speed.
 In this MTM article, we outline some simple solutions to help you troubleshoot and speed up your connection.
 If you are frustrated by slow streaming speeds while using a VPN, then you have come to the right place.
-We’re here to help speed your VPN connection up!
+We’re here to help speed up your VPN server connection!

 Let’s take a look at a few easy online streaming solutions to get your internet connection zooming along at lightning speed.
 Well, we can at least stop the constant buffering if your hardware and internet connection are capable of this.
 There are many reasons for slow VPN connections when streaming, and we’ve experienced many of them ourselves.
 One thing we’ve learned over the years is the #1 best way to speed up a VPN connection is by using the fastest protocol the hardware will allow within your security tolerances.

 Hardware VPN Connection